DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/18-Hypothesis-Testing-Case-Study.md

 \end{array}
 $$

   The data is in a file called `Stanford_heart_study.csv`.
 Read the data in and answer the following questions.

   a.
 What proportion of patients in the treatment group and what proportion of patients in the control group died?

-    One approach for investigating whether or not the treatment is effective is to use a randomization technique.
+Note: One approach for investigating whether or not the treatment is effective is to use a randomization technique.

   b.
 What are the claims being tested?
 Use the same null and alternative hypothesis notation used in the lesson notes.